mjohg98/disaster-response/README.md

 * `data` contains:

+ * `disaster_messages.csv` - a .csv file containing the disaster messages.
+ * `diasster_categories.csv` - a .csv file containing the labels of each message.
  * `process_data.py` - imports and merges data from `disaster_messages.csv` and `disaster_categories.csv`, cleans the data and saves it into an SQLlitw database.